ager-1/ager-1/README.md

 # 👋 Hi, I'm Ager
 #### **XR Developer | Computer Vision Developer | Web3 Enthusiast**

 Pursuing a Bachelor's in Interactive Media and Immersive Technology, with specialization in Virtual and Augmented Reality (VR/AR).
 I'm passionate about building immersive experiences that blend design, interaction, and real-time technology.
-With a strong foundation in 3D modeling and rendering, I bring digital environments to life using tools like Blender, Unity, and Unreal Engine.
+With a strong foundation in 3D modeling and rendering(uploading on [Artstation]), I bring digital environments to life using tools like Blender, Unity, and Unreal Engine.
 I'm currently exploring the intersection of XR development, computer vision, and real-time interactivity to push the boundaries of virtual experiences.
    <p align="left">
      <a href="https://www.artstation.com/aghazakhtar" target="_blank">